When you think of buying and selling property, you’re probably familiar with the terms “title” and “deed.”

 This policy will protect you, as the owner, from title defects for the length of your ownership regardless of the status of your mortgage.

-The good news is that in some states that seller pays for the Owner’s Policy.
+The good news is that in some states the seller pays for the Owner’s Policy.

 8. You should be aware of any title exceptions

-If you purchase title insurance, you need to be aware of any “title exceptions,” which is a specific item set forth that is not covered by the policy.
+If you purchase title insurance, you need to be aware of any “title exceptions,” which are specific items not covered by the policy.

 Unfortunately, not all title defects are insurable.

 So, you should be aware of all title exceptions because they will be excluded from coverage.

 And the presence of a title exception can often mean that something isn’t right with the title.